-- Class teachers follow the process flow diagram for SEN to plan for the needs of all learners. - Teachers identify intervention programmes and wave 1 in-class strategies appropriate to meet the needs of the children at SEN Support, which will enable the children to achieve targets on their ILP.
+- Class teachers follow the process flow diagram for SEN to plan for the needs of all learners. - (Remove At the beginning of term the) Teachers identify intervention programmes and wave 1 in-class strategies appropriate to meet the needs of the children at SEN Support, which will enable the children to achieve targets on their ILP.
 All involved use data from the previous term to make informed decisions. - Additional individual assessments are carried out as appropriate eg. dyslexia screening.